 Dry bringing allows the salt to penetrate deeply into the meat, thereby tenderizing it while seasoning it deeper than you would otherwise get without the dry brine.

-Tip #1: I mentioned this above, but my number one tip for perfect brisket is dry brining it in advance.
-Even if you only have an hour or two before you need to cook the brisket, it will still benefit from spending some quality time with salt.
+Even if you only have an hour or two before you need to cook the brisket, the meat still benefits from spending some quality time with salt.
+This is both for resulting flavor and juicy texture.

 For taste and texture, brisket should be cooked to 180 to 200 degrees Fahrenheit.
 Using a meat thermometer will ensure you donโ€™t over or undercook the brisket and that you end up with juicy, tender beef.

-Brisket is naturally a tough cut of meat, so slow cooking it is the way to go.
+Brisket is naturally a tough cut of meat, so slow cooking it allows the connective tissues to soften up.
 While it can be tempting to sear that fat at a high temperature, doing so will likely result in tougher meat.

 For this reason, be sure to roast brisket at a lower oven temperature, between 225 to 300 degrees Fahrenheit to achieve tender brisket.